-The sway test is where the body might respond by swaying either forward or backward.
-The idea is that your body sways forward toward truth, positivity, or congruency, and that it sways backward, away from negativity, falsehood, or in-congruency.
+The Sway Test works by revealing the answer as the body responds by either swaying forward or backward.
+The idea is that your body sways forward toward truth, positivity, or congruency, and that it sways backward, away from negativity, falsehood, or incongruency.
 This goes back to the intelligence of your subconscious mind, knowing what’s true and what’s false.

 Even plants have been shown to automatically grow toward light, soothing music or positive energy, and growing away from negative inputs, such as hard rock music.
 We believe our bodies have a similar mechanism built in!